 Second Class Honours Grade I: An aggregate of not less than 660/1100 marks (i.e. 60%) or an aggregate of not less than 627/1100 together with not less than 60% in modules to the value of at least 30 credits.
 Second Class Honours Grade II: An aggregate of not less than 550/1100 marks (i.e. 50%) or an aggregate of not less than 528/1100 together with not less than 50% in modules to the value of at least 30 credits.
 Third Class Honours: An aggregate of not less than 495/1100 marks (i.e. 45%).
 Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
 Supplemental Examination: Supplemental Examinations for Semester 1 and 2 will be held in the Autumn (August).
 Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
 Note: for some modules there is no Supplemental Examination.
 Students who fail to achieve the pass standard for the year at the Summer Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board, or in a Repeat Year (see below).
 Marks from all passed modules are carried forward to the Supplemental Examination.
 The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
 Capping of Marks at a Supplemental Examination: In determining aggregation, progression, and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
-The actual mark achieved by the candidate will be recorded on the studentrecord.
+The actual mark achieved by the candidate will be recorded on the student record.
 Repeat Year Examinations: Students repeating the year may do so under one of the following mechanisms, individual repeat candidates choosing whichever mechanism best suits his/her requirements.
 Students are eligible for the award of Honours in the first Repeat Year only.
 1. Students retain exemptions, if any, and must repeat all failed/absent modules.
 In determining aggregation, progression, and the calculation of the award of honours, full marks obtained in modules passed at the Summer Examination Board in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Year Examinations are used.
 Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination Board of a Repeat Year.
 2. Students may repeat the year taking the full 60 credits.
 In determining aggregation, progression, and the calculation of the award of honours, there is no restriction on the marks awarded for modules at the Summer Examination Board of the Repeat Year.
 Modules taken at the subsequent Supplemental Examination are capped at the pass mark.
-Subject to capacity, all students - whether they have failed or passed - are allowed to choose this option in an attempt to improve their grade. who also fails a repeat year as a result of failing module(s) already passed in a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
-Ranking: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark.
-Three Year Rule (or other rule to apply): Candidates must pass/progress within three academic years of the date of first registration for Second Year, otherwise they cannot continue in the programme.
+Subject to capacity, all students - whether they have failed or passed - are allowed to choose this option in an attempt to improve their grade.